newnightcoder/PRACTICAL-JS-blog-series/LOCAL STORAGE.md

 It gets done using the `JSON.parse()` method.
 We'll use it shortly.)

-At this point, if we check our localStorage, we see this🤩:
+At this point, if we check our localStorage, we see this🤩 :
 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/7mv5yf2zj3z5wqg0k1iv.png)
 Our storage is called "TODO-app storage" as we wanted, and it is an empty array `[]`.